aurelia-toolbelt/aurelia-jest-mocha-cypress/README.md

 `"test": "node_modules/.bin/nyc mocha"`

-Now, the coverage test result will be available under `test/coverage-mocha` directory in HTML or text mode.
+Now, the coverage test result will be available under `test/coverage-mocha` directory.

-10. Just like the Jest version, create a new `app.spec.ts` file inside `test/unit-mocha` directory.
+10. Just like the Jest version, create a new `app.spec.ts` file for testing inside the `test/unit-mocha` directory.

 ```js
 import {App} from '../../src/app';